Kopitiam Restaurant in Old Phuket Town

-Kopitiam is run by the same family who run the well known herb shop next door - and the family also owns the Wilai restaurant which is on the other side of the herb shop (see photo below).
-The Wilai restaurant itself has a little secret - a passageway through the kitchen leads to the Shrine of the Serene Light (which has its main entrance on Phang Nga Road one block south).
+Kopitiam is run by the Bumrungwong family who also run the well known herb shop next door - and the family also had the Wilai restaurant which is on the other side of the herb shop.
+Kopitiam is also called "Kopitiam by Wilai".
+The Wilai restaurant is now part of Kopitiam - an airconditioned section!
+And it has a little secret - a passageway through the kitchen leads to the Shrine of the Serene Light which has its entrance on Phang Nga Road one block south.
 There's quite a bit of history here!

-You can have a history lesson while you wait for the food - there are loads of old Phuket photos around the walls showing the town, tin mines, and I was particularly interested to see pictures of the old ferry connecting Phuket to the mainland - the Sarasin bridge was only completed in 1967.
+(above) You can have a history lesson while you wait for the food - there are loads of old Phuket photos around the walls showing the town, tin mines, and I was particularly interested to see pictures of the old ferry connecting Phuket to the mainland - the Sarasin bridge was only completed in 1967.
 Before that, Phuket really was an island!

-Kopitiam Location Map
+Kopitiam Location Map (Phuket Town)

 View Kopitiam by Wilai - Restaurant in Phuket Town in a larger map